rl1987/trickster.dev/tricksterblog/content/post/you-dont-typically-need-selenium.md

 need them.
 This also has scalability implications for your web scraping activities.
 * Stability issues due to race conditions between your code and client-side JavaScript code that runs in the browser.
-Developers who have used Selenium are painfully familiar with `WebDriverException`, `StaleElementReferenceException` errors, timeouts and difficulties getting simulated user events working reliably.
+Developers who have used Selenium are painfully familiar with `WebDriverException`, `StaleElementReferenceException` errors, timeouts, and difficulties getting simulated user events working reliably.
 * Blocking evasion difficulties.
-Since you are running an entire web browser in a way regular user would not (possibly in a headless mode) there are many ways that automation is being performed.
+Since you are running an entire web browser in a way a regular user would not (possibly in a headless mode) there are many ways that automation is being performed.
 For example, the site could check `window.navigator.webdriver` boolean value and so on.
 To some extent, this can be mitigated by [patching the web driver binary](https://stackoverflow.com/questions/33225947/can-a-website-detect-when-you-are-using-selenium-with-chromedriver/41220267)